mikerodrigues/onkyo_eiscp_ruby/README.md

 		EISCP::Command.parse("main-volume 34")

-* Human-readable methods and parameters ( you can use "_" in place of "-" in methods or parameters
+* Human-readable methods and parameters ( you must use "_" in place of "-" in methods or parameters

 		receiver.master_volume("level-up")